wronnyhuang/mfseq/README.md

 The code is self contained within the `main.py` file.
 Toy data is included in the `Model.fit` function.
 Change this to integrate your data.

 ### Computation graph visualization
-An interactive tensorboard of the constructed computation graph is shown here https://boards.aughie.org/board/IQg3vzIEAcHviNIniDicLLQ-U_E/
+An interactive tensorboard of the constructed computation graph is in the following link https://boards.aughie.org/board/IQg3vzIEAcHviNIniDicLLQ-U_E/

 Screenshot of high level graph